mshangle1/watchmen/README.md

 ```
 ---

-## Relational Data Base connection
+## Relational Database connection

-- For today Watchmen has implemented connection with the next relational data Bases:
+- For today Watchmen has implemented connection with the next relational databases:

   **Oracle DB, AuroraDB (aws)**